We restore flowering sides

 A.1: Expert study on ecology and optimal management of Linum dolomiticum (Hungary):

-– DINPI assembled a team of experts from scientific institutions who are investigating the specific requirements of this extremely rare and sensitive species, so that subsequent activities to stop the decline of its population are as effective as possible,
+– DINPI assembled a team of scientific experts studying the specific requirements of this extremely rare and sensitive species, ensuring that subsequent activities to halt its population decline are as effective as possible,

-– a team of experts prepared recommendations based on which DINPI purchased LIDAR layers for the entire habitat of L. dolomiticum and contracted a coenological expert in 2023,
+– based on their recommendations, DINPI acquired LIDAR layers for the entire Linum dolomiticum habitat and contracted a cenological expert in 2023,

-– during the entire project, DINPI prepares an annual report on the state of protection of L. dolomiticum, which provides regular data for the work of the expert team.
+– throughout the project, DINPI prepares annual reports on the conservation status of Linum dolomiticum, providing regular input for the expert team’s work.

 A.2: Expert study on restoration and long-term management of dry grassland habitats in Slovakia:

-– the study is complete, it describes in detail the priority locations and the appropriate management for their restoration within the project areas in Slovakia,
+– the study is completed and describes in detail the priority sites and suitable management for their restoration within the project areas in Slovakia,

-– in addition to them, the study also contains a list of stepping stones, as well as three territories outside the project territories (ÚEV Hrehorkové, Závlačná and Drietomské bradlo), which are extremely suitable for the implementation of project activities C.1 and C.2, and therefore we requested their addition to the project.
+– in addition, it includes a list of so-called “stepping stone” sites and three areas outside the project sites (SACs Hrehorkové, Závlačná, and Drietomské bradlo) that are particularly suitable for implementing project activities C.1 and C.2, and we have therefore requested their inclusion in the project.

 A.3: Obtaining technical documentation and necessary permissions for infrastructure for action C.3 (Hungary):